 We use WordPress to build all our websites including this one, WPBeginner.

-How to make the most of this create a website tutorial?
+How to make the most of this website design tutorial?

 This is a step by step tutorial on how to make a website.
 We have divided it into different steps, and we’ll walk you through everything from start to finish.
 Just follow along the instructions, and you’ll have a professional looking website in the end.

-We will also point you in the right direction to take your website to the next level based on your needs.
+We will also point you in the right direction on how to take your website to the next level based on your needs.

 Remember, if you need help, you can contact us and we will setup your website for free.